psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 p334

 Welsh Folk-Lore: the Sin-Eater (6th S., vii.
-25).— I have just stumbled on the following passage in Leland’s *Collectanea*, vol.i. p. lxxvi (ed.
+25).— I have just stumbled on the following passage in Leland's *Collectanea*, vol.i. p. lxxvi (ed.
 1774), *à propos* of this matter :—

 "Within the memories of our fathers in Shropshire in thore villages adjoyning Wales, when a Person dyed, there was notice given to an old Sire (for so they call'd him) who presently repair'd to the place where the deceased lay and stood before the Door of the House, when some of the Family came out and furnished him with a Cricket on which he sat facing the Door.
 Then they gave him a Groat which he put in his Pocket, a Crust of Bread which he eat, and a full Bowle of Ale which he drank off at a draught.
 After this he got up from the Cricket and pronounced with a composed gesture, 'The ease and rest of the Soul departed, for which he would pawn his own Soul.'
 This I had from the ingenious John Aubrey, Esq.; who made a collection of curious Observations, which I have seen, and is now remaining in the Hands of Mr. Churchill the Bookseller."